openaudible/openaudible/README.md

 The application will use cookies to expedite logging in-- and bypassing some of the "are you a human" checks.

-Errors are logged to an "error.log" file, usually written out to the application directory.
+Errors are logged to the console window, under the File menu.

 ## Built With